01-edu/public/subjects/devops/technical-file/README.md

 Particular care must be given to spelling and presentation.

-Your technical file must demonstrate your knowledge in the following core skill blocks:
+Your technical file must demonstrate your knowledge in the following three core skill blocks:

 - **Knowledge of cloud infrastructure**
   - Understand and configure security services
   - Be responsible for the choice of hyperscalers
-  - Set up observability systems on the perimeter of infrastructures and apps
+  - Set up observability systems on the perimeter, for infrastructures and applications
   - Manage authentication, cookies and sessions
   - Build, manage and run applications in isolated/containerized environments
   - Install and manage Linux servers